 Read more about the crosscut saw in this ESWA newsletter.

 In general, if you love the outdoors, you can help.
 Our volunteers come from every age group with many different capabilities.

 However, keep in mind that most of our clearing activities will require you to hike 4+ miles while doing moderate work over a 4+ hour time period.

 If you are interested in joining one of our day clearing activities as a volunteer or to become a certified Sawyer, simply send an email with your name, phone number, and interest level to email@example.com.

 Sawyer certification requires the completion of a first aid course, an online 8-hour Sawyer course, and two days of in-person training by a USFS Sawyer.
-Our next ESWA Sawyer certification course will be held on June 11th & 12th, 2022.
-We’ll be sending more information Spring 2022 to those who express an interest.
+Our ESWA Sawyer certification courses are held in early-mid June.
 Pictures from a sawyer training weekend are HERE.